tinuva/SDRPlusPlusBrown/docs/index.md

 ## Transmit mode

-Transmit mode is currently minimalistic.
+Transmit mode is currently SSB-oriented.
 It supports microphone on desktop OS and built-in microphone on android.
-There's an old picture from video of that historical moment (perspective corrected, fingers are distorted):
+There's an old picture from video of that first historical moment (perspective corrected, fingers are distorted):

+Since 2 May 2023 there's a [TX documentation](tx.md), you're welcome.

 ![](trx-mode.jpg)

-Since 2 May 2023 there's a [TX documentation](tx.md), you're welcome.

 ## QSO Logging